eyeem/Public-API/endpoints/users/PUT_users_id_socialMedia_service.md

 ### Description
 ***
-Only available for the authenticated user, this call disconnects a service.
+Only available for the authenticated user, this call edits a service (only applicable for facebook at the moment).

 ### Parameters
 ***